 |Understanding the Colored Gemstone Business

-The diamond business is essentially controlled by the De Beers cartel, who manages everything from supply to pricing to public perception of diamonds.
-Though the public is led to believe the diamonds are rare and precious, in fact diamonds are plentiful and are as commoditized as oil, gold or pork bellies.
-Diamonds of similar grade are sold at the same prices nearly everywhere in the world, and prices are kept high by controlling the supply.
+The diamond business is essentially controlled by the De Beers cartel, which manages everything from supply and pricing to public perception of diamonds.
+Though the public is led to believe the diamonds are rare and precious, in fact diamonds are plentiful and are as commoditized as are oil, gold and silver.
+Diamonds of similar grade are sold at the same prices nearly everywhere in the world and prices are kept high by controlling the supply.

 From the consumer point of view, that makes it difficult to find a good bargain on a diamond.
 From the retailer's point of view, it makes it difficult to achieve differentiation in the market and find a profitable business model.

 Even in our home of Chanthaburi, Thailand, one of the world centers for trading and processing colored gems, most gems are cut by small businesses who tend to specialize in certain types of gems.
-The supply of gems here is constantly in flux according to the output from the mines around the world.
+The supply of gems here is constantly in a state of flux, according to the output from the mines around the world.
 For example, we may see a lot of high grade spessartite garnet in large sizes for a few months, and then not see it again for many months.
-Prices are constantly changing as well according to the supply and demand.
+Also, prices constantly change depending on supply and demand.

-Because there is a free market in colored gemstones, there are many opportunities for smart buyers who know the market.
+Since there is a free market for colored gemstones, there are many opportunities for smart buyers who know the market.
 We buy gemstones literally every day to stay abreast of the ever changing market.
 We are value buyers, always looking for the best quality at an attractive price.
-Because the colored gemstone market is vast, encompassing a huge range of gem types and grades, we have had to learn about virtually every variety of colored stone.
+The colored gemstone market is vast, encompassing a huge range of gem types and grades.
+Therefore, we have had to learn about virtually every variety of colored stone.

-Working in a major trading center like Chanthaburi makes us vividly aware of the opportunities in colored gemstones.
+Working in a major trading center like Chanthaburi makes us particularly aware of opportunities relating to colored gemstones.
 Extending these opportunities to the jewelry designer and retail jeweler is the next challenge.
 The Internet makes it possible to reach the market without expensive distribution or marketing.
-Reducing cost by eliminating middleman in the supply chain is essential.
+Reducing cost by eliminating middlemen in the supply chain is essential.
 That alone can enable a new business model at the retail end.
-But providing vast selection to jewelers is equally important.
+Additionally, providing jewelers with a vast selection is equally important.
 Colored gemstones present tremendous opportunities for product innovation and creativity.

 - First Published: December-04-2007